 A biohazard sticker should be placed on any item of evidence where there is suspicion of bio-hazardous material.
 An agency case number should be clearly written on the container.

 Evidence Submission Guidelines have been established for each forensic discipline provided by this agency.
-Links to the current guidelines are provided on the left of this page.

 A Request for Analysis Card is submitted by the requesting agency that provides information regarding the type of evidence submitted and the request of analysis to be performed.
 A request can be submitted in paper form or electronically.
 The information provided on the request is dependent upon the type of case, (Homicide, Sexual Assault, etc.) and other pertinent information that is case specific.
-The following information is required in order for a Request for Analysis Card to be processed:
+The following information is required in order for a Request for Analysis Card to be processed.

 The agency case number and the date the request for analysis was submitted.